Lumavate-Team/documentation/WIDGETS.rst

  * AFTER_CREATE_VERSION

-   This endpoint is called AFTER the `properties <properties>` are saved within the Lumavate :ref:`studio <studio>`.
+   This endpoint is called AFTER the :ref:`properties <properties>` are saved within the Lumavate :ref:`studio <studio>`.
 This allows the developer to adjust property data after saving.

    .. code-block:: python